Configuring Endpoint Templates

 solace(configure/message-spool/queue-template)# consumer-ack-propagation

-For additional information on configuring consumer ack propagation for durable queues, refer to Enabling / Disabling Propagating Consumer Acks to Replicated VPNs.
+For more information, see Enabling / Disabling Propagating Consumer Acks to Replicated VPNs.

 Setting Queue Event Thresholds